chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 <img src="image/missing data.png">

 When a data is missing in the categorical or numerical, the whole row of data seems to missing as well.
-I decide to split the data into two group, drop all the missing value because a whole row of missing value doesn't contribute anything to my analysis.
+I decide to split the data respectively, drop all the missing value because a whole row of missing value doesn't contribute anything to my analysis.

 For this project, I will be only working on the numerical columns.